lachrist/bin-sample/README.md

 # bin-sample

-npm sample module with different binary extensions
+Prints `process.argv` with executables with different extensions.